 Answers to Your Frequently Asked Questions About Uber Sexual Assault Cases

-How long do I have to file an Uber sexual assault claim in Philadelphia?
+How Long Do I Have to File an Uber Sexual Assault Claim in Philadelphia?

 The statute of limitations for filing an Uber sexual assault claim depends on your situation and age.
-Pennsylvania allows adults 2 years to file civil claims and 12 years for filing criminal claims.
+Pennsylvania allows adults 2 years to file civil claims and 12 years to file criminal claims.
 For assaults perpetrated against children, they can file civil claims anytime up to the age of 30 or up to the age of 55 for criminal claims.
 These extended periods are designed to accommodate the delayed reporting common with experiencing such trauma.
 Consult an Uber assault attorney to learn about your options.

 You have the right to sue Uber if you have been sexually assaulted by a driver.
 You also have the right to pursue damages to offset your expenses and get the care you need.
 Philadelphia provides survivors access to information about actions regarding their case under the Right-to-Know Law as well.

 Yes.
 In addition to suing Uber for negligent practices, you can also sue the Uber Driver who sexually assaulted you.
-The scope of these two lawsuits are different, and can allow you to hold both parties accountable for the harm they caused you.
+The scope of these two lawsuits is different, and can allow you to hold both parties accountable for the harm they caused you.

 Contact Munley Law Today